Manufacturing Engineering Program

 8. (M.S. students only) The chair of the examining committee will report the action of the committee to the Office of Graduate Education by submitting a typed original Form 2 accompanied by a copy of the approved thesis.

 9. (M.S. students only) The Vice Provost of Graduate Education will forward the approved thesis to the Missouri S&T Library after the student fulfills all academic requirements and pays all enrollment or examination fees.
-The student must then complete the Scholars’ Mine Online Thesis and Dissertation Submission Form available at Scholars Mine Web site.
+The student must then complete the Scholars’ Mine Online Thesis and Dissertation Submission Form available at the Scholars Mine Website.

 10. (M.S. students only) The student will present one copy of the approved thesis to the thesis advisor, and will retain one copy for his or her personal records.